Skip to main content

 This is not a criminal matter.
 Sheriff officers enforce mainly civil debts.
 This, therefore, will not leave you with a criminal record or damage your credit file.

-However, if you miss any of the 10 payments, you then get a 7-day letter informing you that you have to make up the missed payment.
+However, if you miss any of the 10 payments, you then get a seven-day letter informing you that you have to make up the missed payment.
 If you don’t make the payment in that time or miss another payment later, you should then receive a 14-day letter demanding the full amount outstanding.
-If you don’t pay that, the Council issue a Summary Warrant which is a special type of Court Order that Councils can use, using a Sheriff Officer.
+If you don’t pay that, the council issue a Summary Warrant which is a special type of Court Order that councils can use, using a Sheriff Officer.

 The debt is then sent to Sheriff Officers, who can recover the debt using debt recovery processes in Scotland, known as Diligence and can include things like wage and bank account arrestment.

-You can register a Statutory Moratorium for free and online and this will protect you from Sheriff Officers if you are worried about these things and this gives you six months to get advice or, to repay the debt, if you can.
-You can get advice by emailing fit@northlan.go.uk
+You can register a Statutory Moratorium for free and online, and this will protect you from Sheriff Officers if you are worried, giving you six months to get advice or, to repay the debt, if you can.
+You can get advice by emailing TPteam@northlan.go.uk

-The thing you have to remember is you will get another Council Tax Bill in March, which you will have to start paying in April, or you will get another 7-day letter and the whole process will begin again.
-Your, therefore, best trying to repay as much as you can before April, so hopefully you can clear your feet.
+Please remember, you will get another council tax bill in March, which you will have to start paying in April, or you will get another seven-day letter and the whole process will begin again.
+It is best trying to repay as much as you can before April.
 You can also contact the Sheriff Officers and see if they will enter into a repayment plan with you.

 If they won’t you can look at the Statutory Moratorium or email TPteam@northlan.go.uk for advice.